atreyasha/i3-balance-workspace/README.md

 $ i3_balance_workspace --scope focus
 ```

-In order to get the full benefit of this routine, it is recommended to create i3 keybindings for this command.
-Below is an example keybinding which can be appended to your i3 `config` file.
+In order to get the full benefit of this routine, it is recommended to initialize i3 persistent keybindings.
+Below are example keybindings which can be appended to your i3 `config` file.

 ```config
 bindsym $mod+b exec "i3_balance_workspace --scope focus"